BostonDataVis/BostonDataVis.com/README.md

 #### 1. Get an API Key from Meetup.com

   Visit https://secure.meetup.com/meetup_api/key/ and get your API Key.
-Cut and paste it into a file called `app/data/KEY.txt`.
-Save it and remove the extension so the file name is simply `KEY`.
+Cut and paste it into a file called `app/data/KEY`.

 #### 2. Install Dependencies